Data Protection Policy

 DATA SECURITY

-The Council must keep personal data secure against loss or misuse.
-Where other organisations process personal data as a service on our behalf, the DPO will establish what, if any, additional specific data security arrangements need to be implemented in contracts with those third-party organisations.
+Personal data will be kept secure against loss or misuse.
+Where other organisations process personal data as a service on our behalf, the DPO will establish what, if any, additional specific data security arrangements will need to be implemented in contracts with those third-party organisations.

 STORING DATA SECURELY